-The surplus generated by the normal operations of the Trust before taking into account interest, depreciation and amortisation
+The surplus generated by the normal operations of the Trust before taking into account interest, depreciation and amortisation is assessed and the cost is spread over that life.
+The value of the asset therefore diminishes, or depreciates, over time.

 Depreciation